battletatakai/A_Star_Project/README.md

 * Main game loop used for handling user input, updating render state, and checking if puzzle is solved

 ### sudokutools.py

-#### print_board function
-* Prints the sudoku board in a formatted, readable layout
-* Adds visual separators between 3×3 blocks for better readability

 #### find_empty function
 * Locates the first empty cell (value 0) in the sudoku board